RuberDuck9/computer/README.md

 Rough Plans:

 16 Bit - [0000][000000][000000] - [Instruction][Copy from address][Copy to address]

+Main components:
+ - Registry and registry editor
+ - System syncronization clock
+ - Instruction interpreter
+ - Read only memory
+ - ALU

+Registry editor:
+Has the ability to copy data from any registry to any other registry Has direct write access to reg0

 Registry Addresses:
+6 bits allocated to each address

 Input - [000000] - only read access
 Output - [111111] - only write access

-Register 00 - [000001] - direct twelve bit write access through imm instruction
+Register 00 - [000001] - direct twelve bit write access with registry editor through through imm instruction
 Register 01 - [000010] - alu has direct read access
 Register 02 - [000100] - alu has direct read access
 Register 03 - [001000] - alu has direct write access